 Drama is part of the lifeblood of Walthamstow Hall and our performances are widely known for their highly professional standards.
 There are a plethora of opportunities for pupils to work backstage or perform in school productions which are always greatly supported by fellow pupils, parents, staff, governors and the local community.

 The Ship Theatre is at the heart of Walthamstow Hall Drama.
 This flexible theatre space, ‘in the round’, has capacity for an audience of 200 and is the stage for all School plays, from examined monologues to the larger School productions.
-The Ship is supported by two large rehearsal spaces, The Elwes Drama Studio and a spacious, newly converted studio in the new Emmeline Blackburn Arts Centre.
+The Ship is supported by two large rehearsal spaces, The Elwes Drama Studio and a spacious, recently converted studio in the Emmeline Blackburn Arts Centre.
 The Drama department has six specialist, highly skilled and dedicated teachers and is supported by a theatre technician.

 There are many Drama productions each year beginning with the main Senior production (Years 10 – 13) in the Autumn term.
 This is followed by the Lower School production (Years 8 – 9) in the Spring term and the Year 7’s first production in the Summer term.
 These large-scale co-curricular productions are interspersed with smaller plays performed and examined as key components of the GCSE and A level Drama courses.